johnny2435/elidek-NTUA-Databases/README.md

-# elidek
+# Elidek
-Databases - ECE NTUA
+A repository for the semester project of the Databases class (6th semester, ECE NTUA).